-6 correlation matrix $XX^{ op}$ is identity, we linearly de-correlate the input

-7 dimensions.
-See Joe Marino's webpage for a good explanation of different

-8 kinds of whitening.
+If we are working under the standard machine learning assumption of test correlation matrix $XX^{\top}$ is identity, we linearly de-correlate the input dimensions.
+See Joe Marino's webpage for a good explanation of different kinds of whitening.

-9 Deep networks are like any other model in this aspect and whitening based data.
-It is natural to expect that since each layer of a deep network takes the activations of the preceding layer as input, we should whiten the
+Recall that we whiten the inputs, i.e., transform the data so that its of the inputs is also beneficial; the ZCA transform (or Mahalanobis based data.
+It is natural to expect that since each layer of a deep network takes the activations of the preceding layer as input, we should whiten the activations before the computation in the layer.